Milnesium alpigenum: History and taxonomy

 M. alpigenum was first suggested to be an independent species by Christian Gottfried Ehrenberg in 1853.
-However immediately it was turned down to be a valid species due to its extreme morphological similarity to Milnesium tardigradum (Doyère, 1840).
+However immediately it was turned down to be a valid species due to its extreme morphological similarity to M. tardigradum (Doyère, 1840).
 This was also because Intraspecific phenotypic variation was thought to be very large between species of tardigrade, and that each species was vastly physiologically different from one another.
 However, in the early 20th century more research was conducted in relation to the morphological differences within the Milnesium and other tardigrade genera.
 It was discovered that any differences between species was very subtle and that all tardigrade were particularly sensitive to reproductive isolating mechanisms.

-For almost a century (1853 - 1928) M. alpigenum remained Invalid.
-In 1928 zoologist Ernst Marcus conducted an experiment, synonymizing M. alpigenum along with Milnesium quadrifidum against M. tardigradum.
+From 1853 to 1928, M. alpigenum remained Invalid.
+In 1928 zoologist Ernst Marcus conducted an experiment, synonymizing M. alpigenum along with M. quadrifidum against M. tardigradum.
 Marcus concluded small morphological differences in claw configuration between the three species, along with statistical morphometry and DNA sequencing differences.
 These discoveries cemented M. alpigenum as a valid species and its taxonomic status was confirmed.
-Due to the sympatric nature of the speciation within most of the Milnesium Genus, the pre-zygotic isolating factors between M. alpigenum and M. tardigradum are currently unknown.
+Due to the sympatric nature of the speciation within most of the Milnesium genus, the pre-zygotic isolating factors between M. alpigenum and M. tardigradum are currently unknown.
 Thus it is predicted that these species do breed, but are unable to produce viable offspring due to post-zygotic factors.

 Phylogenetically M. alpigenum branches away from the group of sub species M. inceptum (a close relative).
-Following that it also branches off its closest relative Milnesium tardigradum.
-Far prior to this it branches of from the other Families of Tardigrade like Diploechiniscus or Echiniscus.
+Following that it also branches off its closest relative M. tardigradum.
+Far prior to this it branches of from the other families of tardigrade like Diploechiniscus or Echiniscus.

 Morphology

 Phylum-specific morphology

 M. alpigenum has a symmetrical roughly rounded body shape with eight legs.
 Its method of locomotion is to use its six front legs to propel itself through water and to occasionally use its claws to grip onto substrates.
 Its hind legs often act as a means to push itself off substrates.
 However, often the tardigrade will simply drift.
-Individuals have very varied sizes, but some have been measured up to 0.7mm in length.
+Individuals have very varied sizes, but some have been measured up to 0.7 mm in length.

-Tardigrades possess extreme resilience to all sorts of negative Environmental factors such as: extreme radiation levels, extreme temperatures (both high and low), extreme pressures (both high and low), extreme levels of toxins, and extended periods without food or water (up to 10 years).
+Tardigrades possess extreme resilience to all sorts of negative environmental factors such as: extreme radiation levels, extreme temperatures (both high and low), extreme pressures (both high and low), extreme levels of toxins, and extended periods without food or water (up to 10 years).
 They manage to counteract these extreme environmental stresses by going into a dormant state called cryptobiosis where their metabolism decreases to approximately 0.01% of its regular levels.